mariadriana-deemaze/mail-nuke/README.md

 $ go run main.go
 ```

+> [!NOTE]
-> ℹ️ During the first run, the program will ask you to visit a URL and authenticate with your Google account.
+> During the first run, the program will ask you to visit a URL and authenticate with your Google account.
 Enter the authorization code in the callback URL to proceed.

 ## License